ibmbpm/bpm_analytics/README.md

-# Technology Demonstration: IBM Business Process Manager Analytics
+# Technology Preview: IBM Business Process Manager Analytics
 Introduction
 =============
 The key value of IBM Business Process Manager (BPM) is in streamlining custom enterprise business processes to better optimize service and cost.
 It does this namely through 1) custom process applications to manage work, and 2) process analytics for workers, managers, and analysts to assist their decision making in the execution and management of work and the design of processes.
 This technology demonstration aims to enhance BPM capabilities for (2) process analytics, with modern technologies which can excel in the era of big data and analytics, taking advantage of the full potential of the rich information into business operations afforded by custom process apps executing in BPM.